canvasxyz/canvas-docs/docs/tutorial/reading-from-chains.md

 ---
-sidebar_position: 6
+sidebar_position: 3
 ---

 # Reading on-chain data

-Like all peer-to-peer application platforms, Canvas needs a way to determine who's allowed to post to the network.
+Like all peer-to-peer protocols, Canvas applications need a way to determine who's allowed to post to the network.
+To accomplish this, we support both on-chain and off-chain ways to verify user identity.

-We are developing two ways to manage user identity on Canvas.
-In the first, identities are issued on-chain, where they can be managed by any smart contract.
-In the other, identities will be held off-chain as [verifiable credentials](https://www.w3.org/TR/vc-data-model/).
-This tutorial walks you through reading on-chain identities.
+For on-chain identity, the user's identity is read from a smart contract on a blockchain, such as an identity registry or NFT contract.
+For off-chain identity, the user should hold a [verifiable credential](https://www.w3.org/TR/vc-data-model/), a signed message from an issuer that's held off-chain.

+This tutorial walks you through reading on-chain identities, using an ERC-721 contract as an example.

 ### Referencing a smart contract